 In 2015 the Scottish Government (SG) and the Convention of Scottish Local Authorities (CoSLA) agreed on a voluntary Household Recycling Charter to bring consistency to recycling services.

 The Circular Economy (Scotland) Act 2024 requires ministers to prepare and publish a statutory code of practice for household waste recycling for local authorities.
-Building on the current Charter this will set standards for recycling and reuse services across Scotland, and the power to introduce household waste recycling targets for local authorities from 2030.
+Building on the current Charter, this will set standards for recycling and reuse services across Scotland, and the power to introduce household waste recycling targets for local authorities from 2030.

-A consultation document ‘Circular economy and waste route map to 2030’, published in January 2024 sets out in more detail the process for developing the new Code.
+A consultation document ‘Circular economy and waste route map to 2030’, published in January 2024, sets out in more detail the process for developing the new Code.
 The SG aims to begin a co-design process with local government, businesses, waste processors and other stakeholders by the end of 2024.
 The SG aims to publish the Code of Practice in 2026.

-The SG anticipates that the dry recyclable materials required to be collected under the Code will be consistent within Scotland subject to any deviations due to geographical challenges; these materials may not necessarily be consistent with the other UK Nations.
+The SG anticipates the dry recyclable materials required to be collected under the Code will be consistent within Scotland subject to any deviations due to geographical challenges; these materials may not necessarily be consistent with the other UK Nations.
 Aspects such as the default collection method, and whether a collection frequency will be specified within the upcoming Code of Practice, will be subject to consultation.

 Related pages